-This year marks five years of offshore processing for people seeking asylum.
-A policy that has taken the lives of 12 people and indefinitely holds men, women and children in secret, traumatising conditions without critical medical care or freedom.
+This year marks six years of offshore processing for people seeking asylum.
+A policy that has taken the lives of 12 people and indefinitely holds men, women and children in traumatising conditions without critical medical care or freedom.

-Together in our thousands, we are calling upon the Morrison government to end the inhumanity of offshore processing and provide permanent safe homes to those unjustly imprisoned five years ago.
+Together in our thousands, we are calling upon the Morrison Government to end the brutal inhumanity of offshore processing and provide permanent safe homes to those unjustly imprisoned.